overlookmotel/sequelize-hierarchy/README.md

 * Adds a column `parentId` to Folder model
 * Adds a column `hierarchyLevel` to Folder model (which should not be updated directly)
 * Creates a new table `foldersAncestors` which contains the ancestry information
-* Creates hooks into standard Sequelize methods (create, update and destroy etc) to automatically update the ancestry table as details in the folder table change
+* Creates hooks into standard Sequelize methods (create, update, destroy etc) to automatically update the ancestry table as details in the folder table change
-* Creates hooks into Sequelize's `find()` and `findAll()` methods so that hierarchies can be returned as javascript object tree structures
+* Creates hooks into Sequelize's `Model#find()` and `Model#findAll()` methods so that hierarchies can be returned as javascript object tree structures

 The column and table names etc can be modified by passing options to `.isHierarchy()`.
 See `modelExtends.js` in the code for details.